Alan Kay

-Alan Curtis Kay (born May 17, 1940) is an American computer scientist best known for his pioneering work on object-oriented programming and windowing graphical user interface (GUI) design.
+Alan Curtis Kay (born May 17, 1940) is an American computer scientist who pioneered work on object-oriented programming and windowing graphical user interface (GUI) design.
 At Xerox PARC he led the design and development of the first modern windowed computer desktop interface.
 There he also led the development of the influential object-oriented programming language Smalltalk, both personally designing most of the early versions of the language and coining the term "object-oriented."

 He has been elected a Fellow of the American Academy of Arts and Sciences, the National Academy of Engineering, and the Royal Society of Arts.
-He received the Turing award in 2003.
+He received the Turing Award in 2003.

-Kay is also a former professional jazz guitarist, composer, and theatrical designer.
-He also is an amateur classical pipe organist.

 Early life and work

 In an interview on education in America with the Davis Group Ltd., Kay said:

-Originally from Springfield, Massachusetts, Kay's family relocated several times due to his father's career in physiology before ultimately settling in the New York metropolitan area when he was nine.
+Originally from Springfield, Massachusetts, Kay's family relocated several times due to his father's career in physiology before ultimately settling in the New York metropolitan area.

 He attended Brooklyn Technical High School.
 Having accumulated enough credits to graduate, he then attended Bethany College in Bethany, West Virginia, where he majored in biology and minored in mathematics.

-Kay then taught guitar in Denver, Colorado for a year and hastily enlisted in the United States Air Force when the local draft board inquired about his nonstudent status.
-After taking an aptitude test, he was made a computer programmer, a billet usually filled by women due to its secretarial connotations at the time.
-There he devised an early cross-platform file transfer system.
+Kay then taught guitar in Denver, Colorado for a year.
+He was drafted into the United States Army, then qualified for officer training in the United States Air Force, where he became a computer programmer after passing an aptitude test.

 After his discharge, he enrolled at the University of Colorado Boulder and earned a Bachelor of Science (B.S.) in mathematics and molecular biology in 1966.

 In the autumn of 1966, he began graduate school at the University of Utah College of Engineering.
 He earned a Master of Science in electrical engineering in 1968, then a Doctor of Philosophy in computer science in 1969.
 His doctoral dissertation, FLEX: A Flexible Extendable Language, described the invention of a computer language named FLEX.
-While there, he worked with "fathers of computer graphics" David C. Evans (who had recently been recruited from the University of California, Berkeley to start Utah's computer science department) and Ivan Sutherland (best known for writing such pioneering programs as Sketchpad).
-Their mentorship greatly inspired Kay's evolving views on objects and computer programming.
+While there, he worked with the "fathers of computer graphics" David C. Evans (who had recently been recruited from the University of California, Berkeley to start Utah's computer science department) and Ivan Sutherland (best known for writing such pioneering programs as Sketchpad).
+Kay credits Sutherland's 1963 thesis for influencing his views on objects and computer programming.
 As he grew busier with research for the Defense Advanced Research Projects Agency (DARPA), he ended his musical career.